 Wide Spectrum Participation - The committees of the board welcome the attendance as guests of other directors who are not regular members of a committee.
 Although such a guest director does not vote on the deliberations of a committee, he or she nevertheless gains an understanding of the issues, policies, regulatory environment and specific concerns that drive the decision-making of the committee.
-This is particularly so in the case of the Audit Committee, whose meetings are routinely attended by all members of the board.
-At meetings of the Audit Committee, the directors are briefed quarterly by the Company's auditor, KPMG, on recent developments in accounting and auditing standards.
-Guest directors are also brought into discussion on various financial issues, and gain an understanding of such matters through participation in these discussions.
+This is particularly so in the case of the Audit Committee, and all directors are, accordingly, expected to attend those meetings.
+At meetings of the Audit Committee, the directors are briefed from time to time by the Company's auditor, KPMG, on recent developments in accounting and auditing standards, and also meets separately with the Company's internal auditor.